-The Foundation was incorporated September 20, 2007 under the Canada Corporations Act - Part 2.
+The Foundation was incorporated September 20, 2007 under the Canada Corporations Act-Part 2.
+On August 13, 2013 the Foundation obtained a Certificate of Continuance under the Canada Not-For-Profit Corporations Act.

 The Foundation is a registered charity within the meaning of the Income Tax Act (Canada) and is exempt from income taxes.